keithtyser/sf-dining-rag/README.md

 ## Frontend Overview

-In addition to the “route.ts” file—which handles the streaming of chat responses—the frontend includes:
+In addition to the "route.ts" file—which handles the streaming of chat responses—the frontend includes:
 - A Next.js page or React component where users can type queries.
 - Real-time updates that show partial LLM responses as they stream in.

-In “route.ts,” the crucial flow is:
+In "route.ts," the crucial flow is:
-1. We receive the user’s query.
+1. We receive the user's query.
 2. (Optionally) optimize or rewrite the query for better retrieval.
 3. Perform a Pinecone lookup on different indexes.
-4. Assemble relevant context chunks and stream them (alongside the LLM’s final answer) back to the client.
+4. Assemble relevant context chunks and stream them (alongside the LLM's final answer) back to the client.

 ---